BirokratSide/mBills-main/readme.md

 	- Will the api calls have any real consequences?

 - Most of the payment status updates are sent via webhooks which is a single URL configured for your API key.
 Where can I get this URL?
 Are there standard libraries for languages that can be used to connect to the webhook?

-- I don't understand how to correctly verify the response.

 - Decorator pattern comes in handy every once in a while - check it out in free time.